Program overview

 • Quality Assurance Associate: Ensures that products meet quality standards and regulatory requirements throughout the production process.

-• Regulatory Affairs Associate: Manages compliance with government regulations and industry standards for cosmetic products.
+• Regulatory Affairs Associate: Manages compliance with regulations governing cosmetic products, ensuring that all products are safe and properly labeled.

-• Sales/Technical Representative: Provides technical support and product knowledge to clients and customers in the cosmetic industry.
+• Sales/Technical Representative: Provides technical support and product knowledge to clients, helping to drive sales in the cosmetic industry.

-• Product Development Associate: Collaborates with teams to create and launch new cosmetic products, focusing on market trends and consumer needs.
+• Product Development Associate: Collaborates with teams to create and launch new cosmetic products, from concept to market.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.